Luther Bradley

-Luther Alexander Bradley (born May 7, 1955) is a former professional American football player who played four seasons in the National Football League (NFL) for the Detroit Lions.
+Luther Alexander Bradley (born May 7, 1955) is an American former professional football player who was a cornerback for four seasons in the National Football League (NFL) for the Detroit Lions.
 He later played with the Chicago Blitz, Arizona Wranglers and Houston Gamblers of the United States Football League (USFL).
 He is the USFL's all-time interception leader.

 Bradley earned the designation of a consensus All-American in 1977 for the national championship Notre Dame Fighting Irish.
 He also started as a freshman on the 1973 Notre Dame Fighting Irish football team.

+Personal life

+Bradley is the brother of Bon Jovi drummer Everett Bradley.
+He is also the uncle of Detroit Lions executive Brad Holmes.